 Natural biological systems have been selected (through evolution) to perform specific functions.
 As a result, the study of these systems can be framed as a reverse engineering endeavor.
-This work is known as systems biology.
-Our work in this area involves the development, validation, and analysis of mechanistic mathematical models.
+Our work in this area of systems biology involves the development, validation, and analysis of mechanistic mathematical models.
 These models (typically formulated as systems of nonlinear differential equations or as stochastic processes) represent working hypotheses that generate predictions about the behavior of systems of interest.
 These predictions can then be used to refine our understanding and to guide further experimental investigations.
 In addition to model construction, we are also engaged in the development of new theoretical techniques for model analysis.

 The forward-engineering of biological systems with specified behaviours is referred to as synthetic biology.
 Our work in this area focuses on model-based design -- prototyping by computer simulation -- which complements construction and testing in the lab.
-Our focus here is largely on the design and construction of gene regulatory networks.
+Our focus here is on the design and construction of gene regulatory networks and the manipulation of microbial population dynamics

 Much of our work involves experimental data, acquired either in our own laboratory or in the labs of our collaborators.